ScienceComputing/Python_Programming/Data_Structure_Algorithm/Stack.md

     self.top = new_node # Set the new node as the top node
     self.size += 1 # Update the size of the stack by one

+  # Pop an element from a stack using singly linked lists
   def pop(self):
     if self.top is None: # Check if there is a top element return None